Al Sharpton Fast Facts

 Mother: Ada Essie (Richards) Sharpton

-Marriages: Kathy Lee Jordan (1980-present, separated); Marsha Tinsley (less than a year)
+Marriages: Kathy Jordan Sharpton (1980-present, separated); Marsha Tinsley (less than a year)

 Education: Attended Brooklyn College